codeunion/photo-gallery-cli/README.md

 > **PRO TIP**: when searching for information about HTML (or the DOM, or JavaScript), prefix your queries with `mdn` (for "Mozilla Developer Network").
 They're the best in the business.

+Solution to v0.2.
+[TODO: add link to tag v0.2]

 ### [v0.3] Generate a full, valid HTML page

+Ok
 ```shell
 $ ruby gallery.rb my-pic.jpg
 ```